One-to-One (1:1) Computing

 One-to-one (1:1) computing offers students and teachers continuous access to a wide range of software, electronic documents, the Internet, and other digital resources for teaching and learning.
 Technology in schools today is as basic as pencils and books.
 By providing students an electronic device to access the Internet, digital course materials and digital textbooks, students have access to information, are engaged in learning, and take responsibility for their own learning.

-WHY CHROMEBOOKS?Chromebooks represent a new space in technology between tablets and laptops.
+Beginning in the 2016-17 school year, all middle and high school students were officially assigned a Chromebook for instructional purposes to use at school and home.
+Elementary students have access to chromebooks and digital resources in the classroom and currently use Chromebooks in school only.Why Chromebooks?Chromebooks represent a new space in technology between tablets and laptops.
 As a web-based device, the Chromebook reduces technical issues that arise with regular laptops.
 The work the student complete automatically saves to the cloud.
 This expands collaboration between teacher to students, and student to student.
 The issue of usable battery life is reduced since a Chromebook usually last the whole school day.